Three Tiers of WAC

 Union’s WAC program became effective for the class entering in 1990.
 The program was revised in 2000-2001 and continues to undergo revision.

-All students take the First-Year Preceptorial (FYP) and a Sophomore Research Seminar (SRS) as the first or foundational “tier” of WAC.
-In these courses, students are introduced to core academic writing, reading, argumentation, and research practices—ways of knowing and inquiry—that cut across the major disciplines, departments, and programs at the college.
+All students take the First Year Inquiry Seminar (FYI) as the first or foundational “tier” of WAC.
+In this course, students are introduced to core academic writing, reading, argumentation, and research practices—ways of knowing and inquiry—that cut across the major disciplines, departments, and programs at the college.